TheArturthur/CoppermindScraper/Cosmere/Order of Skybreakers.md

 \-A mission to reach the Fourth Ideal, as spoken by Szeth.[18]

 This Ideal is also called the Ideal of Crusade, and requires that a Skybreaker undertake a personal quest and complete it to the satisfaction of their highspren.
 A Third Ideal Skybreaker chooses their quest, and reaches the Fourth Ideal only when the quest is completed.
-In addition, the Skybreaker is elevated to the rank of master upon completion of their quest, and becomes able to accept squires.
 Most Skybreakers never make it to this Ideal, and the ones that do can spend decades at the Third Ideal before completing their quest.
 Upon achieving this Ideal, a Skybreaker gains their [[Shardplate\|Shardplate]], which is formed of [[Luckspren\|luckspren]].
 In addition to this, Skybreakers can take squires after they complete the Fourth Ideal and become masters.

 ### The Fifth Ideal
 >“*I am my own agent.
 I make my own choices.
 I. Am.
 THE LAW!*”